 Throughout the professional experience placement, the Pre-Service Teacher will be expected to work towards the following assessment tasks:

-- Lesson plans, including comments by the Mentor and Pre-Service Teacher. - Reflective practice assignment, recording and evaluating the practicum experience.
+- Lesson plans, including comments by the Supervising teacher and Pre-Service Teacher. - Reflective practice assignment, recording and evaluating the practicum experience.